monkeytypegame/monkeytype/backend/mongo-todo.md

 # Todo

-- Get google login working
-- Account data should be updated when new result is added/test completed
-- Fix localhost, production, development server detection
-  - Should be a setting in the .env
-  - Maybe it could be set through package.json
-    - When a specific script is run, a certain mode will be activated
 - Tags and leaderboard are still buggy
   - Creating the first tag shows error "Unknown error, cannot read property \_id of undefined"
   - Check for tag pb doesn't always work
   - Leaderboard doesn't show the time until the daily reset
   - User's Leaderboard history is not edited, and therefore distance moved on leaderboard does not work properly
+- Account data should be updated when new result is added/test completed
 - Graph bugs out when new result is added but page is not refreshed
   - Graph loops back from earliest point to the new points
   - Results list isn't updated either
+- Save config doesn't actually return data?

 ### leaderboard